n13l/kbuild/README.md

 # Linux Kernel's build template for userland development
-> The same code base is used for a different range of computing systems, from supercomputers to very tiny embedded devices.
+> The same code base is used for a different range of computing systems, from supercomputers to very tiny devices.

 | Branch     | Status             | Binaries                 | Packages       |
 |------------|--------------------|--------------------------|----------------|